 - Write about a time when you had so much fun that you didn’t ever want it to end.

 - What is one thing you would like everyone to know about you?

 Use these awesome questions to get to know someone writing prompts in your classroom lessons.
-I know you’ll be glad you did because you’ll encourage creativity in your new students, kick of a new school year on the right foot, and help those more reluctant writers over come their writer’s block.
+I know you’ll be glad you did because you’ll encourage creativity in your new students, kick off a new school year on the right foot, and help those more reluctant writers overcome their writer’s block.